 - Admission and Entrance Process (i.e. recruiting methods, audition and application process, etc.)

 - Library Support (Lib Guide creation and related resources)

 - The JCA SJD “Story Bus” (collecting stories of student, faculty, and staff lived experiences on campus)

 - Related Programming (related film screenings, trainings, book discussion groups, etc.)

 - Community Outreach/Programming

 - Founder’s Day

-JCA students, faculty, and staff interested in joining should contact Dean Brooks at email@example.com.
+JCA students, faculty, and staff interested in joining should contact the Associate Dean for IDEA, Courtney Elkin Mohler, at email@example.com.